 A little ABOUT myself…

-My name is Ana Paula Fuentes, and I am a cultural photographer and social designer from Mexico City living in legendary Oaxaca for 17 years.
+My name is Ana Paula Fuentes and I am a Social Designer, Photographer and Cultural Guide from Mexico City living in legendary Oaxaca for 19 years.

 I specialize in Mexican culture and traditions, as I believe the majority of people desire to experience Mexico authentically and colourfully.
 Therefore, I have been wrapped and tangled in the world of textiles, travel, organizing, and outreach for most of my professional career.

-For the last two years I’ve been working as a cultural guide and facilitator for ONCE Journeys for Women & Cosa Buena and independently for the last six years as a consultant and facilitator to connect educational institutions (British Council Mexico, Goethe-Institut Mexiko, Universidad CENTRO, Universidad Iberoamericana, Universidad Anáhuac, Tecnológico de Monterrey, etc.), companies (MANGO), textile design brands, designers, etc. with artisans and their communities, using the same Social Design methodology that I have implemented in all my past projects.
+For the last ten years I´ve been working as a cultural guide, community liaison and facilitator, with different sustainable tourism companies such as Traditions Mexico, ONCE Journeys for Women, Cosa Buena and Traveling Traders Bazaar and independently for the last seven years I´ve been a consultant and facilitator to connect educational institutions (British Council Mexico, Goethe-Institut Mexiko, Universidad CENTRO, Universidad Iberoamericana, Universidad Anáhuac, Tecnológico de Monterrey, Fashion Institute of Technology etc.), companies (DIOR), textile design brands, independent designers, etc. with artisans and their communities, using the same Social Design methodology that I have implemented in all my past projects.